-*All Diploma students are required to pass a Study Skills in English course which is assessed by their teaching institution.
+*All Certificate of Higher Education students are required to pass a study skills course, which is assessed by their teaching institution.

 Two intermediate awards are available to BSc students who meet the relevant criteria and are unable to complete their degree for any reason:

 This programme is for you if you want to learn how to develop systems that can grow to meet new and changing needs in business environments and in arts, media and cultural applications.
 It also provides a route to a variety of higher degrees in the computing and information systems sector.